 commands:

-- cd deploy && /bin/bash build.sh
+- cd deploy && /bin/sh build.sh

 This runs our sh file.
 Simply push the file and Woodpecker CI will automatically start building your project!